-These changes will also apply for six months from 25 March 2020 and will apply to bankruptcy notices issued on or after that date.
+Update: These changes will now also apply from 25 March 2020 to 31 December 2020 and will apply to bankruptcy notices issued during this period.

 A creditor is still able to enforce a debt owing to it by an individual through the courts.

 As an alternative to an order for a person’s bankruptcy made by a court, an individual can voluntarily become bankrupt by presenting a debtor’s petition to the Official Receiver under section 55 of the Bankruptcy Act.